AnthonyRC7/Web-Scraping-LinkedIn-Profiles-and-Jobs-for-Targeted-Lead-Generation/README.md

 3. Proxy Integration: Seamlessly integrate proxy support to enhance anonymity and mitigate IP blocking, enabling uninterrupted operation even during large-scale data extraction tasks.

-4. Comprehensive Data Extraction: Extract a wealth of profile details including names, job titles, companies, education, skills, and more, providing you with comprehensive insights to make informed decisions.
+4. Comprehensive Data Extraction: Extract a wealth of profile details, including names, job titles, companies, education, skills, and more, providing you with comprehensive insights to make informed decisions.

 5. Flexible Data Export: Export scraped data in various formats such as CSV, JSON, or Excel, facilitating seamless integration with other tools and data analysis platforms, ensuring effortless incorporation into your workflow.